 - There must be 2 directors (no maximum amount)

-- Directors can be corporate bodies or private individuals
+- Directors can be corporate bodies , there must be at least one individual

 - All companies must appoint a company secretary